 PHP is a 25-years-old, widely-used, popular server-side scripting language that is especially suited for web development.
 It is known for developing dynamic and interactive web pages.
 The world’s most popular content management systems (CMS), such as WordPress, Joomla !, Drupal, etc. are built with PHP.

 Usually, new users use shared hosting to host their websites, whereas many users (websites) use the resources of one server.
 Because of a resource-hungry website hosted on this type of shared server, other websites do not perform as well as expected.

 Many people use Virtual Private Servers (VPS) to get rid of this problem.
 In the case of this type of server, the resources of the server are usually set aside for one user.
 In this way, every user is satisfied with the expected performance of his website by buying the package of his choice from the packages of the VPS server.

 VPSs can be compared to a single empty computer, where only the user’s preferred operating system is installed.
 According to the type of project of the VPS user, he installs various software in his VPS.

 The beta version of PHP 8.0 has recently been released.
 However, in this tutorial, I will show you how to install the stable version 7.4 of PHP on my Virtual Private Server (VPS) Ubuntu 20.04 operating system.
 The PHP 7.4 Official version is released on November 28th, 2019.
 I hope this tutorial works perfectly with Ubuntu 19.04, 18.04, or, 16.04.

 To install PHP we need to have an Ubuntu Server set up with

 sudo privileges.
-Also, in order to strengthen the security of this server, some initial necessary procedures have been properly completed – this needs to be ensured.
-These include, setting a strong password for the server, setting up a basic firewall, installing Fail2Ban to keep unwanted hackers at bay, and so on.
+Also, to strengthen the security of this server, some initial necessary procedures have been properly completed – this needs to be ensured.
+These include setting a strong password for the server, setting up a basic firewall, installing Fail2Ban to keep unwanted hackers at bay, and so on.

 Getting it Started